University: The University of Westminster

 The fast-paced nature of the job and the pressure that comes with getting a deal across the line on time is an aspect of his career that Owen thrives off.
 Describing his enjoyment of a fast-paced role, Owen recalls a “testing two-week transaction” as a particular highlight of his career to date: “It involved very late nights and intensive negotiations with the other side to get the deal across the line in time with quite a hard deadline.
 When you pull through against the odds in circumstances like those – as well as being pleased to catch up with some sleep – you’re also proud that you’ve managed to get the deal done under tough circumstances, and with a positive outcome for your client.”

-As a banking solicitor Owen often liaises with lawyers from different practices across the firm: “Even though I work in the banking and finance team, I often work closely with our corporate and investment management groups, as well as other specialists.”
+As a finance solicitor Owen often liaises with lawyers from different practices across the firm: “Even though I work in the finance team, I often work closely with our corporate and M&A, and investment management groups, as well as other specialists.”
 The teams that he collaborates with depends on the type of financing that his team is dealing with.
 He adds: “Liaising between teams is always satisfying, especially when you’re all working to a tight timescale with the same objective.”

 You must be sure that you enjoy what you do – I love my job, so the thought of working long hours doesn’t fill me with dread.